Summary – Living Alone with Dementia: Key Risks and Solutions

 Emergency Alert Systems

-Devices with GPS tracking and emergency buttons help locate individuals who wander and provide quick assistance when needed.
+Devices with GPS tracking locate individuals who wander and provide quick assistance when needed, or emergency buttons for help.

 Home Monitoring Systems